Bahman-Ahmadi/mail_api/README.md

 5. open your browser and write :
 `http://127.0.0.1:8000/?arg1=prm1&arg2=prm2&arg3=prm3`

-# now see logs that printed.. what you see? yes!
+# now see logs that printed.. what do you see? yes!
 URL! now you can do everything that you want :)